 “This is it, I’m the only one here, we even contract out our admin service!
 Everything else is in Peru – In our offices down there, on site down there.
 That’s where the money goes.”

 And it’s true.
 TON’s management prides themselves on being predominantly a Peruvian company.
 In addition to this, Len and his team are carefully husbanding every dollar they have.
 Nearly everything is done in-house, from the majority of the legal work, the engineering and design, to the guys welding and laying the concrete on site.
 There are no expensive contractors, and everything is carefully monitored by the management team.
+This includes the sourcing of construction equipment such as multi purpose welders and other tools.

 Unlike all of the other companies discussed in this article, who are located in the South of Peru around Chala and Arequipa, TON is located in the North of the country.
 This is where both their biggest advantage and greatest challenges lie.